 But, this approach presents a major marketing challenge (and one encountered by all companies that launch products): how do game marketers actually know if their pre-launch strategies are creating enough buzz to achieve their sales goals at launch?

-answer that question.
-In examining the timing of views from the first
+that question.
+In examining the timing of views from the first announcement video

-announcement video to four months after launch, we learned that 60% of views
+to four months after launch, we learned that 60% of views happened before launch,

-happened before launch, on average.(5) Of those pre-launch views, nine in ten
+on average.(5) Of those pre-launch views, nine in ten came from brand-released

 We then compared all pre-launch video views (brand released and community-created) for the top 2012 games to their sales in the first four months and a compelling correlation of 0.99 emerged.(6) We focused on the top 10 selling console games because they represented 49% of 2012 total console game revenue and 44% of 2012 total console game units sold.